 ABOUT OUR LEARNING COMMUNITY

-The Aboriginal Education Department works diligently towards creating equity for our learners.
+The Indigenous Education Department works diligently towards creating equity for our learners.
 Guided by the district's Strategic Plan, we work to achieve our goals in the following areas:

 HONOUR DIVERSITY - Respect the strength of all diversities within our communities.
 Support the transformation of an education system that recognizes, celebrates, and includes Indigenous history, worldviews and perspectives.

 ENGAGE OUR WORKFORCE - Foster school and district cultures that inspire and support passion-based teaching, learning, and leading.
 Create opportunities for every member of our organization to contribute to student success.

 CREATE STUDENT SUCCESS - A continued focus on the essential skills of Literacy / Numeracy.
 Ensure Social Emotional Learning is embedded within all of our classrooms.
 Support the use of promising and effective teaching strategies.